sreyny-dev/SUSTech-Courses/CS205-C++/project5/Report.md

 credit: siboehm.com
 </p>

 In the first kernel, each thread is assigned a unique entry in the result matrix 𝐶 using the grid, block, and thread hierarchy.
-Each thread computes the dot product of the corresponding row of 𝐴 and column of B, writing the result to 𝐶
-C. Since each thread writes to a unique location in C, no synchronization is needed.
+Each thread computes the dot product of the corresponding row of 𝐴 and column of B, writing the result to C. Since each thread writes to a unique location in C, no synchronization is needed.
 The kernel is launched accordingly.
 ```cpp
 // create as many blocks as necessary to map all of C
 dim3 gridDim(CEIL_DIV(M, 32), CEIL_DIV(N, 32), 1);